 What is Ansible

-Ansible has a controller-client type architecture, where you have one server (aka the controller) controlling lots of other servers (aka clients).
-However in ansible, you don’t need to install any ansible specific software on the client’s themselves.
-You only install ansible on the controller.
-I.e. it is an agentless architecture.
+Ansible has a controller-client type architecture, where you have one main (aka the controller) managing lots of other machines (aka clients).
+Ansible is an agentless architecture which means that you only need to install Ansible on the Controller.

 Advantages of Ansible